thoughtworksarts/thoughtworksarts.github.io/app/_projects/birds-of-the-british-empire.markdown

 type        : residency
 season      : Summer 2020

-description : A synthetic aviary, dissecting the mindset of empire by training Generative Adversarial Networks on British colonial archives
+description : A synthetic aviary, dissecting the mindset of empire by training Generative Adversarial Networks on British colonial archives.

+thumb-alt   : A small bird with two heads

 image       : /images/projects/birds-of-the-british-empire/og.jpg